syntasso/kratix-docs/docs/main/05-reference/05-resource-requests/01-intro.md

   storageGB: 10
 ```

-When applied to the Platform Cluster, Kratix will trigger the Pipeline.
-For more details on the Pipeline, see the [Pipeline reference](./02-pipelines.md).
+When applied to the Platform Cluster, Kratix will trigger the associated Workflow.
+For more details on the Workflows, see the [Workflow reference](./workflows).

 For a in-depth exploration of the Resource Request and Pipelines, check the [Writing a Promise](../../guides/writing-a-promise) and [Enhancing a Promise](../../guides/enhancing-a-promise) guides.